HseinKt/Brainwave_Matrix_Intern/README.md

 - **Framer Motion** (optional animation)
 - **CSS Modules**
 - **LocalStorage** for persistent state

-## 🧠 React Concepts Used

-- `useState` for managing form and budget states
-- `useEffect` for syncing data with localStorage
-- `props` for component communication

 ## 📊 Beautiful & Easy Chart Integration